TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 end
 ~~~

-Then save the file, and then close the text editor.
+Then save the file, and close VSCode.

 #### Step 4.5.2: Installing the Bundle